How I Built a Google Calendar Add-on for Esports Fans

 Hugo

 Hugo is a static site generator that I used to create the Tournacat website.
-I decided to use Hugo for a couple of reasons.
+I decided to use Hugo for two main reasons:

-First, I'm not particularly skilled in front-end development, so I wanted to use a static site generator that would allow me to use pre-built themes without having to write much front-end code myself.
-Hugo fit the bill perfectly in this regard.
+- I'm not particularly skilled in front-end development, so I wanted to use a static site generator that would allow me to use pre-built themes without having to write much front-end code myself.
+Hugo fit the bill perfectly in this regard

 Cloudflare Worker